 Assess your child

 Is your child highly sensitive?
 Does he have a history of trauma?
 Does he struggle with fears and insecurities with regard to safety?
 Is he just too young?
 If you answered “yes” to any of these questions, limit their exposure to the tragedy you are facing.
 That includes protecting them from phone calls where they could be listening in or TV or news feeds.
 Keep any information that you do choose to share brief and accurate, but general.
+(If your child is struggling with anxiety, this faith-based workbook can help.)

 Assure your child